The annual Time To Remember, Children and Babies of the PRUH service will be taking place on Sunday 14th October, at 4pm.

 The service takes place at All Saints’ Church, Bark Hart Road, Orpington, BR6 0QD.

 Please do bear in mind that this event will be happening simultaneously with the Boat Release.

 Following a successful first event, we are delighted to confirm the dates for further upcoming Sunday strolls in Greenwich Park.
-These will be held on 21st October and 18th November, 10:30am to 12noon.
+These will be held on 21st October and 18th November, 10:15am to 12noon (meet at the Pavillion Cafe from 10am).
 A big thank you to everyone who helped to make the first event possible.